tkellogg/ollama-entrapix/ENTRAPIX.md

 You should also be able to set these parameters in the modelfile, although I haven't tried that yet.
 I assume that would be the ideal place to set the thresholds.

+### Use Cases
+I built the concept to try out in [dentropy](https://www.getdentropy.com/).
+Dentropy is an app that helps overactive people keep track of their lives.
+The thing obout our users is they often write notes and have no idea what they meant a few hours later.
+Naturally, the LLM also has no idea what you meant, and it exhibits in the entropy/varentropy landscape.
+One of the ways we handle a `ConfusedAgentError` is to ask the user clarifying followup questions.

+However, I imagine it's going to be more common to just do a different query and RAG from a different angle.
+The dev knows best.